AniTei/lesson-task-js1-module1-lesson3/README.md

 ## Lesson Task 3

-The `index.html` file links to `products.js`.
-Loop through the array in `products.js` and display each object using HTML.
+OK      The `index.html` file links to `products.js`.

+OK      Loop through the array in `products.js`
+OK      and display each object using HTML.

-Provide a default value for the `price` property if it is missing.
+OK      Provide a default value for the `price` property if it is missing.

 If the product is sold out, display its name in red otherwise display it in green.